pelme/htpy/docs/usage.md

 <label for="myfield"></label>
 ```

-Attributes that contains dashes `-` can be specified using underscores:
+Attributes that contain dashes `-` can be specified using underscores:

 ```pycon
 >>> from htpy import form